clesleycode/regression/Regression Analysis.md

     i = i+1
 ```

-Now let's take a look at the visualization:
+Now lets take a look at the visualization:

 ``` python
 cumPnL = np.cumsum(PnL)